10405 Best Sights in USA

 South Rim Trail

 Partly paved and fairly flat, this 1¾-mile trail along the south rim of the Grand Canyon of the Yellowstone affords impressive views and photo opportunities of the canyon and falls of the Yellowstone River.
-It starts at Chittenden Bridge, passes by magnificent Upper Falls View and Uncle Tom's Trail, and ends at Artist Point.
+It starts at Chittenden Bridge, passes by magnificent Upper Falls View, and ends at Artist Point.
 Beyond Artist Point, you can continue your adventures for another 1.3 miles along a less-traveled and stunning trail to Point Sublime, or cut inland through high mountain meadows along the Clear Lake–Ribbon Lake Loop.
 You'll see fewer humans and possibly more wildlife in this more rugged backcountry, so carry bear spray.
 Moderate.

 Yellowstone National Park, WY, USA